liupeirong/MLOpsManufacturing/docs/architecture/MLOpsProcess.md

 Once you see any of these signs, it’s time to wrap experiments using Azure ML Pipeline SDK.
 We would recommend using the three-step approach:

 * **Step 1.
-Refactor the notebook to Python files.** The primary goal of this step is to move all methods/classes to separate Python files and make them independent from the execution environment.
+Refactor the notebook to Python files.** This step focuses on pulling out and generalizing components which you expect to be reused across multiple experiments, allowing future notebooks to be implemented more easily using the refactored Python code.
 * **Step 2.
 Convert existing notebook to a single step pipeline.** You can use the following guideline to create a single step pipeline that will be executed on a single instance.
 The only difference is that it will be your own code in `train.py`.
 At this stage you will be able to see how the pipeline works and define all datasets/datastores and parameters if needed.
 Starting from this stage you can run multiple experiments of the pipeline using different parameters
 * **Step 3.
 Identify critical blocks in your pipeline and move them to different steps.** The primary reason for this step is to make your pipeline faster.
 So, you need to understand the most common classes from Azure ML SDK such as `MPIStep` and `ParallelRunStep`.